Misakihime21/Luna/README.md

 TODO LIST

-- ending scene - fix the rotating function (in LunaBP) prbly put it to event tick with branch
++ ending scene - the rotating function

 - current objective in pause menu(connect to mode variable in Gamemode)